 This indicates your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-We want you to be completely happy with our furnace repair in Albany.
+We want you to be fully satisfied with our furnace repair in Albany.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works